NSW East Coast Severe Weather Event updates

 If you come in to contact with flood mud, always wear gloves and protective footwear to avoid direct contact with the skin and to protect yourself from injury.

 There is the potential for flood mud to be contaminated.
 We recommend doing a visual inspection of the material.
-If flood mud has an unpleasant odour, appears to be impacted by chemicals (discolouration or oil sheen) or has asbestos fragments it should not be used on land or returned to the river.
+If flood mud appears to be impacted by chemicals (discolouration or oil sheen) or has asbestos fragments it should not be used on land or returned to the river.
 For flood muds that have an unpleasant odour, discolouration or asbestos contamination, we recommend that this material be disposed of at a licensed landfill.

 For residential properties, flood mud that is deposited on lawns or gardens can be left in situ.
 Flood mud that is present on hard surfaces can be washed into lawn or garden areas.
 If vegetable gardens have been impacted by the floodwaters, NSW Health advise that garden produce should be disinfected, peeled and cooked.